lora-x/RLHF/README.md

-# Replicating Deep Reinforcement Learning From Human Preferences in Robotic Tasks
+# Replicating Deep Reinforcement Learning From Human Preferences in Gym

 This is an attempt to implement a minimal (in the fashion of Karpathy's minGPT) version of the architecture described in the paper [Deep Reinforcement Learning from Human Preferences](https://arxiv.org/abs/1706.03741) in [Gym](https://github.com/openai/gym).